 What Happens After a DUI Arrest in Texas

-After arresting someone on suspicion of DUI in Texas, an officer will take them to jail for booking.
+After arresting someone on suspicion of DUI in Texas, an officer takes them to jail for booking.
 This process includes fingerprinting, taking a mugshot, and entering the driver’s personal information into the police system.
-The officer will also file a report outlining the reason for the arrest and the evidence they collected.
+The officer also files a report outlining the reason for the arrest and the evidence they collected.

 The arrested driver may stay in jail until they see a judge.
 This hearing usually happens within 24 to 48 hours.
-During the driver’s first court appearance, the judge explains the charges and may set bail.
-If the driver pays their bail amount, they can leave jail while the case moves forward.
+The judge explains the charges during the driver’s first court appearance and may set bail.
+If the driver pays their bail amount, they can leave jail while the case progresses.

-If the driver refuses a breath or blood test, the authorities may automatically suspend their drivers’ license under Texas’s “implied consent” law.
-They can request a hearing to fight the suspension, but they must act within 15 days of their arrest.
+If the driver refuses a breath or blood test, the authorities may automatically suspend the driver’s license under Texas’s “implied consent” law.
+The driver can request a hearing to fight the suspension, but they must act within 15 days of their arrest.

 Here are the essential things to know about your legal rights during a traffic stop in Texas:

-- You can refuse to perform field sobriety tests – These roadside tests (like walking a straight line) are voluntary.
-Refusing them carries no legal penalties.
+• You can refuse to perform field sobriety tests.
+These roadside tests (like walking a straight line) are voluntary and carry no legal penalties.

-- The police can’t search you or your car without a warrant or probable cause – Police need a valid reason or your consent to search your vehicle.
+• The police can’t search you or your car without a warrant or probable cause – Police need a valid reason or consent to search your vehicle.
 Decline any search requests to avoid hurting your case.

 How Our Collin County DUI Defense Attorneys Protect Your Rights

-While DUI checkpoints are illegal in Texas, our team has handled many cases where the police violated drivers’ rights.
+While DUI checkpoints are illegal in Texasour team has handled many cases where the police violated drivers’ rights.
 If the police arrest you on suspicion of DUI, we can review the evidence for signs of an illegal search.
 We can file motions to exclude illegally obtained evidence from your case, which may lead prosecutors to drop your charges.
-We’ll also answer your questions and explain the legal process.
+We’ll also help you answer your questions and explain the legal process.